columbia/PrivateKube/simulator/README.md

-(Note: this file is a copy of section "Getting started with the simulator" of [README](../README.md) in the root of the PrivateKube directory.
-Following instructions assume that the initial current directory is the root of the PrivateKube directory; paths are relative to that.)
+(Note: The following instructions assume that the initial current directory is the *root* of the PrivateKube directory; paths are relative to that.)

 # Privacy Budget Scheduling Simulator

 This simulator is used for prototyping and microbenchmark evaluation of privacy budget scheduling algorithms.
-It supports controlled evaluation of DPF algorithms against baseline algorithms, including round-robin, first-come-first-serve.
-In addition to privacy budget, it also simulates the scheduling of compute resources, e.g. CPU, memory.
+It supports controlled evaluation of DPF against baseline algorithms, including round-robin and first-come-first-serve.

 ## Setup

 ### Setup python environment
 Install conda, create and activate an isolated python environment "ae".